-Java I/O (Input and Output) is used to process the input and produce the output based on the input.
+Java I/O (Input and Output) is used to process the input and produce the output.

 Java uses the concept of stream to make I/O operation fast.
 The java.io package contains all the classes required for input and output operations.

 A stream is a sequence of data.In Java a stream is composed of bytes.
-It's called a stream because it's like a stream of water that continues to flow.
+It's called a stream because it is like a stream of water that continues to flow.

 In java, 3 streams are created for us automatically.
 All these streams are attached with console.